grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

 #### Achieving separation of use from construction

-First, let us refactor the `Level1` and `Level2` according to the principle by moving instantiation of their castles out.
+First, let's refactor the `Level1` and `Level2` according to the principle by moving instantiation of their castles out.
 As existence of a castle is required for a level to make sense at all -- we will say this in code by using the approach of passing a castle through a `Level`'s constructor:

 ```csharp
 public class Level1